emard/esp32ecp5/README.md

-    [x] ecp5.prog() should return True if OK, False if FAIL [x] optimize send_bit, n-1 bits in loop and last bit outside of loop [ ] while read flash until same content as file, with retry
+    [x] ecp5.prog() should return True if OK, False if FAIL [x] optimize send_bit, n-1 bits in loop and last bit outside of loop [ ] while read flash until same content as file, with retry [ ] research if bitstream can be started from non-0 flash address